 J.R.
 Rogers

 J.R.
-Rogers is a novelist of historical thrillers, foreign intrigue and espionage set both in places or times not often explored.
-He has written seven novels and also a collection of short stories.
+Rogers is a novelist of historical thrillers, foreign intrigue, and espionage set both in places or times not often explored.
+He has written eight novels and also a collection of short stories.
 A number of his stories have been published in various literary and online publications.

 Doomed Spy